SirWumpus/post4/README.md

 - - -
 ### BLK
 ( -- `aaddr` )
-`aaddr` is the address of a cell containing zero or the number of the mass-storage block being interpreted.
-If `BLK` contains zero, the input source is not a block and can be identified by `SOURCE-ID`.
+`aaddr` is the address of a cell containing zero (0) or the number of the mass-storage block being interpreted.
+If `BLK` contains zero (0), the input source is not a block and can be identified by `SOURCE-ID`.
 If a program alters `BLK`, the results are undefined.

 - - -
 ### BLOCK